bioFAM/MOFA/README.md

 ## News
 - 10/11/2017 Paper uploaded to bioRxiv
+- 10/11/2017 We created a Slack group to provide personalised help on running and interpreting MOFA, contact us if you are interested!

 ## Installation
 The workflow is splitted in two parts: the training of the model, which is done using a Python package and the downstream analysis which is done using an R package.